Continual learning under domain transfer with sparse synaptic bursting: Tuning synapses via allostatic regulation.

 \section{Tuning synapses via allostatic regulation.}

-The system we introduce (\hyperref[fig:Figure 1]{Fig.1A}, "TSAR") consists of two neural networks: (\textit{i}) a convolutional classifier network, consisting of three convolutional layers and a linear class prediction layer; and (\textit{ii}) a feed-forward regulatory network that uses the present input to activate subsets of weights in the classifier for the categorization of that input.
-In so coupling weights and inputs, the regulator dynamically adjusts the sensors and effectors responsible for generating class predictions.
-We refer to regulation of the forward propagation of inputs as synaptic \textit{allostasis} \cite{Schulkin2019} to distinguish it from \textit{homeostatic} modes of regulation, which merely seek to correct unwanted perturbations \cite{Conant1970, Kirkpatrick2017}.
-Regulation of the forward propagation of inputs also indirectly modulates the degree to which regulated weights are updated in light of error, as we demonstrated in prior work on the regulation of neuronal outputs \cite{Beaulieu2020}.
-Given the right sequence of regulation, catastrophic forgetting can then be reduced or eliminated by, for example, partitioning the classifier into task-specific modules (\hyperref[fig:Figure 1]{Fig.1B}).
-Thus, our model has kinship with fast weight memory systems \cite{Ashby1960,Schmidhuber1992, Ba2016, Tsuda2020} for which information is dynamically routed through a quickly evolving network by a supervising controller that adapts more slowly.
-However, we do not explicitly encode operations for maintaining short-term memory, except insofar as previously learned weights are preserved by the regulator.

-To maximize control over class predictions, every weight in every layer of the classifier is subject to regulation by multiplicative gating bounded by 0 (completely \textit{inactive}) and 1 (completely \textit{active}).
-No constraints are placed on when, where, or how much the classifier can learn except those dictated by the regulator in service of prediction error minimization.
-Consequently, our model belongs to the class of continual learning systems that learn how to learn on the basis of empirical success \cite{Stanley2002, SynapticIntelligence, Finn2017, NeuralArchSearch}, rather than by manually designed rules \cite{IseleCosgun2018, Fernando2017PathNetEC, French1992, Ellefsen2015, Kirkpatrick2017, InductiveBias, Zhang2017}.
+The method we introduce consists of two neural networks: (\textit{i}) a convolutional classifier network, consisting of three convolutional layers and a linear class prediction layer; and (\textit{ii}) a feed-forward regulatory network that takes in the same input image as the classifier network, but generates a real-valued mask on every weight of the classifier (sigmoidal output in the range [0, 1]).
+This mask affects both forward propogation of inputs and the backpropagation of error, enabling context-dependent selective plasticity ~\cite{Masse2018, Beaulieu2020}.
+Thus, our model has kinship with fast weight memory systems \cite{Ashby1960, Schmidhuber1992, Ba2016, Tsuda2020} for which information is dynamically routed through a quickly evolving network by a supervising controller that adapts more slowly.
+However, we do not explicitly encode operations for maintaining a short-term memory, except insofar as previously learned weights are preserved and recruited by the regulator.
+Our model therefore belongs to the class of continual learning systems that learn how to learn according to empirical success \cite{Stanley2002, SynapticIntelligence, Finn2017, NeuralArchSearch} rather than manually designed rules \cite{IseleCosgun2018, Fernando2017PathNetEC, French1992, Ellefsen2015, Kirkpatrick2017, InductiveBias, Zhang2017}.